Sunlight & Vitamin D

 Australian DataA study from Tasmania looked at the rates of MS and malignant melanoma in each of the major cities of the states of Australia and compared them with the amount of sunlight in the area.
 This study showed that the correlation between low ultraviolet radiation and MS was considerably stronger than that between high UV and melanoma.21 Good experimental work from Tasmania has shown that adequate sun exposure, particularly in winter, between the ages of 6 to 15 especially, reduced the risk of developing MS in later life by about two thirds.22

 How Much Sun Is Enough?A review of vitamin D production from sunlight recommended getting all over sun (such as swimming in a pair of bathers) for about 10-15 minutes on a standard UV index of 7 day.23 If the UV index is 14, you need half the time for the same amount of vitamin D. The UV index anywhere in Australia can be checked at www.bom.gov.au, the Bureau of Meterology website, and there are similar sites in all countries.
-This is the dose of UV light just short of getting some colour in the skin on each occasion.
-2-3 times a week is probably enough.
+The UV index varies throughout the day, being highest at midday and tailing off on both sides of this time.
+If the UV index of the day is listed as 14 on the Bureau website, that means 14 at midday; at 10am and 2pm it will be around half this, so it is better to get your sun at these times in summer when the UV index can be that high.
+If the UV index is listed as 3, then it is ideal to get sun exposure around midday to maximise the amount; but you will need to stay out twice as long as recommended, given the index is so low.
+The right dose of sun exposure is just short of getting some colour in the skin on each occasion, and 2-3 times a week is probably enough.
 This amount of whole body sun exposure generates the maximum amount of vitamin D possible, that is about 10,000 to 15,000 international units (IU).
 Staying longer in the sun doesn’t cause any more vitamin D to be made, and is a bad idea in that it raises the risk of other diseases, particularly skin cancer.
 Exposing a smaller area of the body for a longer period doesn’t work either as once all the vitamin D is made in a given area of skin (in the 15 minutes or so), no more is made until the chemical in the skin is formed again, roughly by the next day.
 This amount of sun exposure is very safe.

 UVB produces vitamin D when it hits the skin.
 All UV light gets through water, so swimming doesn’t reduce the amount of vitamin D produced.
 However, ordinary glass absorbs UVB while letting the UVA through, so you can’t get vitamin D by sitting inside and getting the sun through a glass window.
 Most solariums have a mixture of UVA and UVB but it is advisable to check with the solarium that this is the case before using or buying a sun-bed to get adequate vitamin D on cloudy days.